eforsys/hootmarket-api/sections/brands.md

 **Response**

-HTTP status 200 "ok" with the following json document that contains the Brand created:
+HTTP status 201 "created" with the following json document that contains the Brand created:

 ```
 {